Who should buy the Adidas Campus ADV

-Fans of the classic style will have much to rejoice over in this new edition of the beloved hip-hop icon.
-Adidas Campus ADV shoes are made much more durable with suede uppers that are reinforced in the ollie zone for endless skateboarding jumps and tricks.
-The soles, the tongues, and the collars are more cushioned to protect the feet from jarring impact.
+Fans of the classic style have much to rejoice over in this new edition of the beloved hip-hop icon.
+Adidas Campus ADV shoes are made much more durable with suede uppers that are reinforced in the ollie zone, which permits skaters to enjoy endless skateboarding jumps and tricks.
+The soles, the tongues, and the collars are more cushioned, which all protect the feet from jarring impact.

 A Geofit construction assures the user of an anatomical and snug fit that’s just like wearing gloves for your feet.
 The Geoflex outsoles give great flexibility and board feel.